adr/adr-manager/README.md

 1. Clone this repository.
 2. Install dependencies with `npm install`.
-3. Compile and start the application with `npm run serve`.
+3. Compile and start the application with `npm start`.

 Note that, even when you run it locally, you need to connect to GitHub to use any functionality.